Preocts/eggviron/README.md

 - truncate_key: When True only the final component of the path will be used as the key
 - recursive: Recursively load all nested paths under given parameter_path

-The `AWSParamStore` requires `boto3` and `botocore` to be installed.
+The `AWSParamStoreLoader` requires `boto3` and `botocore` to be installed.
 If eggviron is installed with the `aws` extra, these packages will be included.

-For convenience, `AWSParamStore` will raise `AWSParamStoreException` for all `boto3` client errors with detailed attributes for troubleshooting.
+For convenience, `AWSParamStoreLoader` will raise `AWSParamStoreException` for all `boto3` client errors with detailed attributes for troubleshooting.

 ### AWSParamStoreException(message: str, code: str | None, request_id: str | None, http_status_code: int | None = None, http_headers: dict[str, str] = {}, retry_attemps: int | None = None)

-Raised from all `botocore.exceptions.ClientError` and `botocore.exceptions.BotoCoreError` exceptions in `AWSParamStore`.
+Raised from all `botocore.exceptions.ClientError` and `botocore.exceptions.BotoCoreError` exceptions in `AWSParamStoreLoader`.
 If available, contains the required information for troubleshooting the error.